Stenogobius ophthalmoporus

-Stenogobius ophthalmoporus, is a species of goby native to Japan, Taiwan, Viet Nam, Philippines and Indonesia.
+Stenogobius ophthalmoporus is a species of goby native to Japan, Taiwan, Viet Nam, Philippines and Indonesia.
 Males of this species can reach a length of 14.2 cm SL.

 Etymology

-The genus “stenogobius” was derive from a greek word and Latin word respectively; Stenos(Narrow) and Gobius(Gudgeon).
+The genus name “stenogobius” was derived from a Greek word and Latin word respectively; Stenos(Narrow) and Gobius(Gudgeon).
 The species "Ophthalmoporus” was coined from the greek words, Opthalmos(eye) and porous(pores).

 Habitat

-Stenogobius Ophthalmoporus are found in Freshwater, brackish, demersal environment and tropical regions.
+Stenogobius ophthalmoporus are found in Freshwater, brackish, demersal environment and tropical regions.

 Location

 Stenogobius ophthalmoporus are vastly distributed in Indo-Pacific tropical regions from the Southeast Africa to Indonesia, and from Western to Central Pacific.
 Stenogobius species are located in the downstreams section less than 30 m to a few kilometres from the sea, in creeks.